What is a Pet Passport?

 Have Questions About Importing Your Pet to Slovakia?

 Have a comment about importing a pet to Slovakia?
-Post it below and be published!
+Post it below and we will respond.
 You can also reach out by posting to our Blog, X (Twitter), Facebook, or Email or follow our activities on Instagram and TikTok.

 Current Information